Lyndon House is now open for Assisted Living at Episcopal Church Home

 Lyndon House begins welcoming new residents in January 2023.

-Episcopal Church Home also provides skilled-nursing neighborhoods for residents who need long-term care or short-term rehabilitation.
+Episcopal Church Home also provides skilled nursing neighborhoods for residents who need long-term care or short-term rehabilitation.

-A significant advantage of living in a CCRC like ECH is that residents have the first opportunity to move to higher levels of care when their healthcare needs change.
+A significant advantage of living in a CCRC like ECH is that residents have the first opportunity to move to higher levels of care when their healthcare needs change without leaving the comfort of the campus.
+Many people begin living independently on the ECH campus in the Dudley Square patio homes.

 More comfortable transitions